 Any article that uses a number in the title should be presented in a numbered format.
 The reader should click to “12 Ways to Win Over Your Cat” and be able to see, at a glance, the 12 ways.
-The subheads would be numbered 1–12.
+The subheads should be numbered 1–12.

 - The pet’s family

-- The pet’s mom and dad
+- The pet’s mom or dad

 Even though our logo uses all lowercase letters, when we write out our name we use a capital P. On certain pages of our website, we also use a registered trademark symbol the first time our name appears: Petful®.
 This symbol appears, too, at the bottom of most pages of the website.
 But this symbol should not be used in most regular posts/articles.
 It’s just: Petful.
 One more note: If we’re referring, generically, to the concept of “being petful,” use a lowercase p.